RSCdev/SSKCorona/readMe.txt

 started:

-The example game 'frame' and the 'sampler' will always have the latest version of Corona SSK embeded in them.
+The example game 'frame' and the 'sampler' will always have the latest version of SSKCorona embeded in them.

-However, because you may want to use Corona SSK in your own projects, I am also providing it in a standalone format.
-To embed Corona SSK in your own projects do the following.
+However, because you may want to use SSKCorona in your own projects, I am also providing it in a standalone format.
+To embed SSKCorona in your own projects do the following.

 1. Download the '\ssk' folder and all of the files under it from the Github